Alcy R. Torres, MD, FAAP

 Pronouns: he/him/his

-Alcy R. Torres, MD, FAAP, received his MD degree at Universidad Central del Ecuador in 1990, pediatric residency at Nicklaus Children’s Hospital.
-He moved to Boston and completed his Neurology residency at the legendary Longwood Neurology Training Program, Harvard Medical School (Mass General Brigham System, Beth Israel Hospital, Deaconess Medical Center and Veterans Hospital including the Coumadin Clinic at Brockton Hospital and the Spinal Cord Unit and Outpatient Clinic at the West Roxbury Hospital), followed by a Pediatric Neurology Fellowship at Children’s Hospital Boston, Harvard Medical School where he remained on staff for 13 years before becoming the Director of the Pediatric Brain Injury Program at Boston Medical Center.
+Alcy R. Torres, MD, FAAP, received his MD degree at Universidad Central del Ecuador in 1990, pediatric residency at Nicklaus Children’s Hospital, Neurology residency at the Longwood Neurology Training Program, Harvard Medical School (Mass General Brigham Hospitals, Beth Israel Hospital, Deaconess Medical Center, Veterans Hospital, Coumadin Clinic at Brockton Hospital and the Spinal Cord Unit and Outpatient Clinic at the West Roxbury Hospital), followed by a Pediatric Neurology Fellowship at Children’s Hospital Boston, Harvard Medical School where he remained on staff for 13 years before becoming the Director of the Pediatric Brain Injury Program at Boston Medical Center.

-He is also an Associate Professor of Pediatrics and Neurology at Boston University Chobanian and Avedisian School of Medicine and only two years later he received a Dean’s Award for his teaching skills and since 2006, Boston Magazine has listed him as Top Child Neurologist in the area because of his clinical reputation he has kept to these days.
+He is an Associate Professor of Pediatrics and Neurology at Boston University Chobanian & Avedisian School of Medicine.
+As an educator he has received many Awards including the Joseph Martina Dean’s Award at Harvard Medical School only two years after graduation.
+Since 2006, Boston Magazine has listed him as Top Child Neurologist.
 He is the author of over seventy peer-reviewed publications in PubMed and an additional eighty about the diagnosis and treatments of pediatric and neurological conditions in particular pediatric traumatic brain injury.
-Dr. Torres is a very well-established clinician, educator, and physician scientist.
-Throughout his career he has conducted research, received many grants and serves as Director of the Global Health Program and Bilingual Programs.
+Dr. Torres is a very well-established physician scientist.
+Throughout his career he has conducted research, received many grants and serves as Director of the Global Health Program and the Spanish Bilingual Programs.

-He is very involved in national and international organizations including the Child Neurology Society, the American Academy of Pediatrics (AAP)and Brain Injury Association, the International Child Neurology Association (ICNA) and the Iberoamerican Academy of Pediatric Neurology (AINP).
-A committed mentor, he has won several teaching awards for mentoring early career clinicians and investigators.
+He is very involved in national and international organizations including the Child Neurology Society, the American Academy of Pediatrics (AAP), Brain Injury Association, the International Child Neurology Association (ICNA) and the Iberoamerican Academy of Pediatric Neurology (AINP).

-He has lectured in uncountable occasions locally, nationally, and internationally and has become an authority in Pediatric Brain Injury, Global Heath, and humanism in medical practice.
+He has been invited to lecture uncountable times locally, nationally, and internationally in courses, conferences, congresses, grand rounds and in many occassions Key Note speeches consolidating his position as a leader in Pediatric Brain Injury, Global Heath, and Humanism in medical practice.

 Torres A, Newton SA, Crompton B, et al. CSF 5-Methyltetrahydrofolate Serial Monitoring to Guide Treatment of Congenital Folate Malabsorption Due to Proton-Coupled Folate Transporter (PCFT) Deficiency.
 JIMD Rep. 2015; 24:91-96. doi:10.1007/8904_2015_445